stefanpejcic/remote-file-download-cpanel-plugin/README.md

 Remote file download cPanel plugin allows users to download remote files from github or any other server, directly to their root directory.

-Useful for shared web hosting servers where SSH and Git access is disabled for security.
+Useful for shared web hosting servers that for security reasons disable SSH and Git access.

 ### Features